westurner/wajig-formula/README.rst

 ``wajig``
 -------------------------------------

-Installs the wajig package,
+Installs the wajig package and a few recommended dependencies.
-and starts the associated wajig service.